MengXinAlex/automa/README.md

 </table>

 ## Marketplace
-Browse the Automa marketplace where you can share and download workflows with others.
+Browse the Turium marketplace where you can share and download workflows with others.
 [Go to the marketplace &#187;](https://www.automa.site/marketplace)

-## Automa Chrome Extension Builder
+## Turium Chrome Extension Builder
-Automa Chrome Extension Builder (Automa CEB for short) allows you to generate a standalone chrome extension based on Automa workflows.
+Turium Chrome Extension Builder (Turium CEB for short) allows you to generate a standalone chrome extension based on Turium workflows.
 [Go to the documentation &#187;](https://docs.automa.site/extension-builder)

 ## Project setup